rschristopher/rschristopher.github.io/src/criticisms/bitcoin-not-perfect.md

 As a result, it is not and never can be as private as cash.

-This is even a problem amongst Bitcoiners.
+Privacy is even a problem amongst Bitcoiners.
 For example, there are many fanatic Bitcoiners that simply do not use lightning payment rails out of concern for privacy;